yezhenqing/spatial-live/docs/source/install.rst

 Usage
 -----

-After the docker or node server started, the spatial-lvv will be ready for exploration.
+After the docker or node server started, the spatial-live will be ready for exploration.
 You can open your browser to visit the url link: http://localhost:8225/

 .. tip::